tommyengstrom/domaindriven/README.md

-# Domain Driven
+# DomainDriven

-Domain driven is an eventsourcing/CQRS/DDD library.
+DomainDriven is a batteries included synchronous eventsourcing and CQRS library.
 The goal of this library is to allow you to implement DDD principles without focusing on the boilerplate.
-Using `Template Haskell` we generate a Servant server from the model specification.
+Using `Template Haskell` we generate a Servant server from the specification and we keep the specification succinct.

 ## The idea

-- Focus on small scale systems that can run in memory (Models can be split up, e.g. per customer)
+- Use a GADT to specify the actions, what will be translated into `GET`s and `POST`s.
-- Let the user focus on the actual problem by generating most of the code
+- Make each event update run in a transaction, thereby avoiding the eventual consistency issues commonly associated with eventsourcing.

 ## How it works